 In view of the APB and Heineken saga, they should have revised and enhance the offer to make it appealing to the shareholders.
 Instead, they stuck with their initial offer of $0.135 per share and expect more shareholders to take up the offer.
 Their stance is that the counter is thinly traded and the offer is made at a premium based on the last 6 months of trading.

-Being a long-term investor and loyal supporter of the company, I am disappointed with this recent
+Being a long-term investor and loyal supporter of the company, I am disappointed with this recent turn of events.

 Last week, the US Fed announced another round of money printing programme known as QE3.
 It was reported that US$40 billion of new money will be issued every month until the US jobs situation improves.
 Does this latest move by US government means opportunities for investors?